soveda/CozmikC1zzl3/experimental-firmware/cz-recipe-wave-banks-v11/README.md

 - `CC26`: noise/grit amount.
 - `CC27`: oscillator 1 phase distortion, for eight-knob controllers.

+The Full Dual Oscillator Lab has a hidden Developer-mode MIDI CC Test Suite for checking these messages without a hardware controller.
+It sends individual CC values, a neutral reset, and sweep tests through the selected Web MIDI output.

 ## Web MIDI Editor

 Use the Full Dual Oscillator Lab: